readmeio/readme-custom-login-demo/readme.md

 - Leave this terminal window open and open a new terminal window for the following steps

 ## Sync example API docs to your project
-You can generate example API docs (an "API Explorer") from the example in this repo, then you can test out the login flow from within those docs:
+You can generate example API docs (an "API Explorer") from the example API spec in this repo (openapi.json).
+Then you can test out the login flow from within those API docs.
+Note that the example API spec is just for your convenience; you could also upload an API spec via other methods to your docs project.
+If you do, just make sure that the API uses the same `securitySchema` as the example in this repo.

 - Grab your api key from the docs project where you want to test custom login.
 "Configuration" => "API Key" (dash.readme.io/project/`yourProject`/api-key)
 - To sync the example API spec in this repo (`openapi.json`),  run in the command line at the cloned repo directory: